Rsantct/pe.audio.sys/pe.audio.sys/README.md

 # The config.yml file

 This file allows to configure the whole system.
-We provide a *`config.yml.example`* with comments.
+We provide a **`config.yml.example`** with clarifying comments.

 This is an uncommented example for `config.yml`: